← Back to blog

 Mid Layer Options (4–5 pieces)

-• Chunky knit cardigan: casual, easy to remove, adds texture
+• Chunky knit cardigan: casual, easy to remove, adds texture and personality

-• Fleece or technical midlayer: for active or commuting days
+• Fleece or technical midlayer: for active or commuting days when you're generating your own heat

-• Blazer or structured knit jacket: bridges office and casual
+• Blazer or structured knit jacket: bridges office and casual better than almost anything

 Outer Layer Options (2–3 pieces)

-• Wool overcoat: the dressed-up default
+• Wool overcoat: the dressed-up default.
+Works over suits, dresses, or jeans

-• Parka or puffer: the functional default
+• Parka or puffer: the functional default.
+For days when warmth is non-negotiable

-• Trench or field jacket: for milder or transitional days
+• Trench or field jacket: for milder or transitional days when you need something but not everything

 Illustration

-AI-Powered Layering Strategies
+AI-Powered Layering Strategies That Actually Make Sense

 Strategy 1: The Temperature Gradient

 The AI reads your local weather and plans a gradient of warmth.
 A 20-degree morning commute with a 65-degree office gets: thermal base + wool sweater + packable down vest under a wool coat.
 The vest comes off at the office.
 The coat hangs.
 The base and sweater handle the indoor temperature.
+You're never over-dressed or under-dressed—you're appropriately dressed for where you actually are.

 Strategy 2: The Color Stack

 Winter outfits risk becoming monochrome.
 The AI builds a color stack: neutral base, rich mid-tone mid layer, neutral outer.
 The mid layer becomes the visual anchor.
 In Mix Gallery, you see how the stack reads from different angles and distances.
+A charcoal base, rust sweater, and camel coat looks intentional.
+A black base, black sweater, and black coat looks like you gave up.

 Strategy 3: The Texture Mix